sourmash-bio/sourmash_plugin_betterplot/README.md

 ### `tree` - plot Neighbor-Joining tree

-Plot a NJ tree from 'sourmash compare' or 'sourmash pairwise' output.
+Plot a Neighbor Joining tree from 'sourmash compare' or 'sourmash pairwise' output.

 These commands use `sourmash compare`: